wabisebi/wabisebi.github.io/blog/how-i-learned-the-kana.md

 How I Learned Hiragana and Katakana

 The Japanese written language is a fusion of three distinct scripts.
-Children in Japan first learn Hiragana and Katakana, collectively called 'the kana,' before progressing to the more complex and vast set of Kanji characters.
+Children in Japan first learn hiragana and katakana before progressing to the more complex and vast set of kanji characters, which make up the largest part of the written language.

 #### Phonetics
-The kana are phonetic scripts, meaning they visually represent sounds used in speech and don't carry any meaning.
+Hiragana and Katakana are phonetic scripts, meaning they visually represent sounds used in speech and don't carry any meaning.
 Both character sets share the same syllables but serve different purposes within the language.
 Although not used this way in practice, you could technically spell all Japanese words using just these two scripts.

 #### Memorizing Characters Using Mnemonics
 I found memorizing Hiragana and Katakana fairly easy, and it took me about a week.
 What worked best was utilizing **visual mnemonics** that simplify remembering information through simple associations.